-So we are a couple of days into the Year of the Monkey and you suspect that you have over-indulged in the seasonal goodies, especially since the Chinese New Year (CNY) started over a super-long weekend this year.
+So we are a couple of days into Chinese New Year (CNY) and you suspect that you have over-indulged in the seasonal goodies.
 Let’s speculate on what you have been munching on:

 - bak kwa and pineapple tarts are safe bets;

 - quite a few slices of kueh lapis, definitely;